Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

-Holders of private health insurance are entitled to reimbursement in accordance with the terms of the policy
+Private health insurance holders are entitled to reimbursement according to the terms of the policy

-Achalasia is a rare disorder where your esophagus is unable to transport food and fluids into your stomach.
+ACHALASIA IS A RARE DISORDER IN WHICH YOUR ESOPHAGUS IS UNABLE TO MOVE FOOD AND FLUIDS INTO YOUR STOMACH.
 The esophagus is the muscular tube that carries food from the mouth to the stomach.
-In the area where the esophagus meets the stomach is a muscle ring called the lower esophageal sphincter .
+In the area where the esophagus meets the stomach is a muscle ring called the lower esophageal sphincter.

 This muscle relaxes (opens) to allow food to enter your stomach and contracts (tightens to close) to prevent stomach contents from returning to the esophagus.
-If you have Achalasia this sphincter does not relax, thereby preventing food from passing into your stomach.
+If you have sphincter achalasia it will not relax, and by doing so prevents the food from passing into your stomach.

 Is achalasia dangerous?

-Yes, achalasia can be dangerous, especially if it is not treated.
-If you suffer from achlasia, you will gradually experience increased difficulty eating solid foods and drinking liquids.
-Achalasia can cause considerable weight loss and malnutrition.
+Yes, achalasia can be dangerous, especially if left untreated.
+If you suffer from achalasia, you will gradually experience increased difficulty eating solid foods and drinking fluids.
+ACHALASIA CAN CAUSE CONSIDERABLE WEIGHT LOSS AND MALNUTRITION.
 People with achalasia also have an increased risk of developing esophageal cancer, especially if the condition has been present for a long time.

 The reason why your esophageal muscles fail to contract and relax normally is unknown.
-One theory is that Achalasia is an autoimmune disease (the body attacks itself) triggered by a virus, it is possible that following the global outbreak of the coronavirus we will witness an increase in the number of patients with Achalasia, but this is a hypothesis and has not yet been proven.
-The body's immune system attacks nerve cells in the muscle layers of the esophageal walls that control muscle function, which subsequently degenerate for reasons that are not currently understood.
+One theory is that achalasia is an autoimmune disease (the body attacks itself) triggered by a virus, it is possible that following the global outbreak of coronavirus we will witness an increase in the number of patients with achalasia, but this is hypothesized and not yet proven.
+THE BODY'S IMMUNE SYSTEM ATTACKS THE NERVE CELLS IN THE MUSCLE LAYERS OF THE ESOPHAGUS WALLS THAT CONTROL MUSCLE FUNCTION, WHICH SUBSEQUENTLY DEGENERATE FOR REASONS THAT ARE NOT UNDERSTOOD TODAY.
 This results in excessive contractions in the lower sphincter in the body which interferes with the proper passage of food and fluids into your stomach.

-Achlasia symptoms develop slowly, last for months or years.
+Symptoms of achalasia develop slowly, lasting for months or years.

 Symptoms include: